-House Democrats mount effort to punish Georgia Rep. Greene
+GOP’s McConnell blasts ‘loony lies’ by Ga.
+Rep. Greene

 “How do you get avid gun owners and people that support the Second Amendment to give up their guns and go along with anti-gun legislation?”
 Greene said in the video.
 “You make them scared, you make them victims and you change their mindset and then possibly you can pass anti-gun legislation.
 Is that what happened in Las Vegas?”

 She also “liked” a Facebook post that challenged the veracity of a 2012 mass shooting at Sandy Hook Elementary School in Newtown, Connecticut.
-Another video captured her confronting Parkland school shooting survivor David Hogg.
+Another video captured her confronting Parkland, Florida, school shooting survivor David Hogg.

 After her election, she seized on Trump’s false claims that the election was stolen and cheered on his supporters the day before the Capitol was stormed.

-“It’s our 1776 moment!” she posted on the conservative friendly social media platform Parler.
+“It’s our 1776 moment!” she posted on the conservative-friendly social media platform Parler.

-Last week, Pelosi pressed for House Republicans to take action against Greene.
+Last week, Pelosi pressed House Republicans to take action.

 “Assigning her to the education committee, when she has mocked the killing of little children” in Newtown, “what could they be thinking, or is thinking too generous a word for what they might be doing?”
 Pelosi said of Republican leaders.
 “It’s absolutely appalling.”

 McCarthy is supposed to meet privately with Greene this week.
-A spokesperson for the Republican leader declined to comment on Monday.
+A spokesperson for the Republican leader declined to comment Monday.

 Although it’s not certain he will take action against Greene, McCarthy has punished members of the House Republican caucus before.
 Former Rep. Steve King, R-Iowa, was stripped of all his committee assignments after expressing support for white supremacists in 2019.